elotl/kip/README.md

 ### Installation Option 2: Using an Existing Cluster

-To deploy Kip into an existing cluster, you'll need to setup cloud credentials that allow the Kip provider to manipulate cloud instances, security groups and other cloud resources.
+To deploy Kip into an existing cluster, you'll need to setup cloud credentials that allow the Kip provider to manipulate cloud instances, networking and other cloud resources.

 **Step 1: Credentials**

 In AWS, Kip can either use API keys supplied in the Kip provider configuration file (`provider.yaml`) or use the instance profile of the machine the Kip pod is running on.

-On Google Cloud, a service account key is used for authentication.
+On Google Cloud, Kip can use the oauth scopes attached to the k8s node it runs on.
+Alternatively the user can supply a service account key in provider.yaml.

 **AWS Credentials Option 1 - Configuring AWS API keys:**